 Rented Residential Property

-There is a restriction on the tax relief available for interest paid on borrowings used to purchase or improve rented residential property.
-Relief will be restricted to 75% of the amount of interest paid; this will apply to both new and existing borrowings.
+Tax relief available for interest paid on borrowings used to purchase or improve rented residential property is restricted to 75% of the amount of interest paid and this applies to both new and existing borrowings.
 100% interest relief is available for commercial properties.

 An individual is required to register any properties let with the PRTB in order to qualify for interest relief on rented residential properties.